-Western Power is still subject to the requirements under section 2.7 of the Access Code to use all reasonable endeavours to accommodate an applicant's requirements to obtain covered services and is subject to an appeals mechanism.
+Western Power is subject to the requirements under section 2.7 of the Access Code to use all reasonable endeavours to accommodate an applicant's requirements to obtain covered services and is subject to an appeals mechanism.

 Perth Energy was also concerned that Western Power may seek to achieve higher environmental standards than are currently required.
 Western Power's expenditure proposal will continue to be subject to the new facilities investment test.
-Western Power would need to demonstrate that expenditure to achieve a higher environmental standard is consistent with the new facilities investment test.
+Western Power will need to demonstrate that any expenditure to achieve a higher environmental standard is consistent with the new facilities investment test.

 The concerns raised about conflicts arising where the network operator proposes an investment that a third party could provide at least cost can at least partially be dealt with under the efficiency element of the new facilities investment test.
 Western Power must always be able to demonstrate that it has adopted efficient procurement processes.
-This would include choosing a third-party supplier if that is cheaper than in-house supply.
-The ERA can reduce cost proposals to remove any such inefficiencies.
+This would include choosing a third-party supplier if that was cheaper than in-house supply.
+An efficient service provider would also market test unit rates on a regular basis.
+The ERA can reduce cost proposals to remove inefficiencies.

-The new requirements in chapter 6A of the Access Code are intended to increase the information about and opportunities for third parties to provide alternative options.
-The ERA is proposing that batteries will be treated as an excluded service and that the access arrangement must include reference services for network connected batteries.
+The new requirements in chapter 6A of the Access Code are intended to increase the information about, and opportunities for, third parties to provide non-network services to Western Power.
+In section 3.2.2, the ERA proposes that batteries will be treated as an excluded service and that the access arrangement must include reference services for network connected batteries.
 These changes will help to remove regulatory barriers that may currently be affecting the ability of third-party suppliers to provide lower cost options.

-Western Power has indicated its proposal will demonstrate the consistency of forecast investments with the Access Code objective.
+Western Power has indicated that its AA5 proposal will demonstrate the consistency of forecast investments with the Access Code objective.
 Western Power does not consider that the changes to the Access Code objective will result in significant differences in its expenditure proposal compared to previous proposals.
-The ERA will assess Western Power's proposed expenditure against the requirements of the new facilities investment test and the Access Code objectives.
+The ERA will assess Western Power's proposed expenditure against the requirements of the new facilities investment test and the Access Code objective.
 If there is a conflict between these requirements, the specific provisions of the new facilities investment test will prevail as specified under section 2.3 of the Access Code.